v2ray/homebrew-v2ray/README.md

 brew services run v2ray-core
 ```

-or run v2ray-core register it to launch at login via:
+or run v2ray-core and register it to launch at login via:

 ```bash
 brew services start v2ray-core